debsouryadatta/AiVerse/nextjs-app/STEP_BY_STEP.md

 - #19 - [[FEAT]: Create a new ai tool, i.e. the voice mentor, set up the schema, create the backend endpoint for stt(groq-whisper), llm response(groq) stuff then the tts(deepgram) at the frontend, set up the credits reduction per 10sec of the voice mentor](https://github.com/debsouryadatta/CourseX/issues/19) ✅
 - #20 - [[MOD]: Revamp the landing page of AiVerse, name change everywhere from "CourseX" -> "AiVerse", Add Preview image & url feature with html metatags](https://github.com/debsouryadatta/CourseX/issues/20) ✅

-Added new light but sleek banner component.
-Mic permission removed when the user is not using the voice mentor.
-Upgrading the llama 3.1-70b to llama 3.3-70b.
-And other minor changes